* This is the Professional Version. *

 Stopping certain ritual behaviors, such as excessive washing to feel clean after a sexual assault, also helps.

-Drug therapy, particularly with SSRIs (see Depressive Disorders : Selective serotonin reuptake inhibitors (SSRIs)), is effective.
+Drug therapy, particularly with SSRIs (see Drug Treatment of Depression : Selective Serotonin Reuptake Inhibitors (SSRIs)), is effective.
 Prazosin appears helpful in reducing nightmares.
 Mood stabilizers and atypical antipsychotics are sometimes prescribed, but support for their use is scant.

 Because the anxiety is often intense, supportive psychotherapy plays an important role.
 Therapists must be openly empathic and sympathetic, recognizing and acknowledging patients’ mental pain and the reality of the traumatic events.
 Therapists must also encourage patients to face the memories through desensitizing exposure and learning techniques to control anxiety.
 For survivor guilt, psychotherapy aimed at helping patients understand and modify their self-critical and punitive attitudes may be helpful.